itsspencer92/Cyber-Security/Computer-Hardware-OP-System/week 7/Case Project 6-3: History of Apple Privacy Protections.md

 # Apple privacy protections

 In 2015 Apple indtroduced Content Blockers for IOS 9 which allows users to install third-party apps that can block certain types of content in Safari
-   - EX ADS and tracking scripts.
+   - EX: ADS and tracking scripts.

 In 2017 Apple announced Intelligent tracking prevention (ITP).
 This supposldly to limt third party sites by restricting cookie acess.
 Later they've tightened the rules by introducing a cap on strict-wirtable storage, shorting cooklie lifespan.